GusLovesMath/CNN_Brain_Tumor/README.md

 # CNN_Brain_Tumor: Multi-Class Brain Tumor Classification

 ## Overview
 This repository contains the code and documentation for a Convolutional Neural Network (CNN) designed to classify brain tumors into multiple categories.
 The model achieves a high accuracy rate, making it a robust tool for medical diagnostics.
+Model accuracy achieved 99.4%.

 ## Files Included
 1. **CNN_Multi_Class_Building_GY.ipynb**: This Jupyter Notebook contains the code for building, training, and evaluating the CNN model.